Is there a set of guitar scales that are used exclusively by metal guitar players?

 Learn the blues scale in the first position:

 And a metal guitar lick that makes use of notes from this scale:

 3. The natural minor scale

-This is one of my favorite guitar scales to write metal solos.
+The natural minor is one of my favorite scales to write metal solos in.

 It has the same notes as the minor pentatonic as well as the major 2nd and the minor 6th interval from the root.

 These give us two more note choices, and some more dissonance to play around with than the minor pentatonic.

 The harmonic minor is made of the same notes of the natural minor scale, except for the 7th note which is sharpened (that is, moved up one semitone).

 This change creates even more dissonance within the scale which makes it one of the most popular scales among heavy metal guitar players.